gitforwork2/gitforwork.github.io/_posts/2017-5-17-eb5-regional-center.md

 ---
 layout: post
-title: EB5 regional center - We analyzed 1300+ regional centers and this what we found
+title: EB5 regional center - Data analysis on 1300+ centers
-date: 2017-5-16
+date: 2017-5-18
 tags: Eb5 regional-center
 comments: true
 description: 1300+ USCIS regional centers and how to pick the best regional center
 ---

-## What is a EB-5 Regional Center
+## What is a EB-5 regional center?

 In the early 90s, the EB-5 program was amdended to create the EB-5 Regional Center Program.
 An EB-5 Regional Center is a commercial enterprise which can pool money from the foreign immigrants and make capital investment projects.
 Regional Centers are designated as